praduman8435/JAVA-DSA/README.md

 The repository also includes implementations of various algorithms, such as:

-- Sorting algorithms (e.g., Bubble Sort, Insertion Sort, Merge Sort, Quick Sort)
+- Sorting algorithms
-- Searching algorithms (e.g., Linear Search, Binary Search)
+- Searching algorithms
-- Graph algorithms (e.g., Depth-First Search, Breadth-First Search)
+- Graph algorithms
 - Dynamic Programming algorithms
 - And more...